Intern programme

 There are five divisions (each with a number of sub-teams) across our two offices:

-• Corporate, which includes Competition, Intellectual Property, IT, IP, International Trade and Tax;
+- Corporate, which includes Competition, IT, IP, Private Wealth, International Trade and Tax;

 Across these divisions we also advise on all aspects of public law and regulation.
 Internationally recognised as Band 1 by independent researchers, Chambers Asia-Pacific, our Public Law team has an excellent track record for helping public and private sector organisations lawfully, effectively and efficiently achieve their regulatory, policy, commercial and broader strategic goals across all sectors of government.